 House cleaning services will run you about $2 to $3 per hour, so these are certainly not reserved for only the wealthiest people living in Mexico.

 If the cost of retirement is what’s keeping you from enjoying this next stage of your life, consider a move to Mexico.
 Whether you prefer a fast, exciting lifestyle, relaxation by the beach, or a nice temperate climate, retiring abroad in Mexico has you covered.
-Just make sure to research the costs of retiring in Mexico for the particular area of of Mexico you are interested in – such as the Playa del Carmen, San Miguel de Allende, or Cabo San Lucas.
+Just make sure to research the costs of retiring in Mexico for the particular area of Mexico you are interested in – such as:

 Like Our Articles?